 Programming GUI and multimedia in functional languages has been a long-term challenge, and no solution convinces the community at large.
 Purely functional GUI and multimedia toolkits enable abstract thinking, but have enormous maintenance costs.
 General solutions like Functional Reactive Programming present a number of limitations.
 FRP has traditionally resisted efficient implementation, and existing libraries sacrifice determinism and abstraction in the name of performance.
 FRP also enforces structural constraints that facilitate reasoning, but at the cost of modularity and separation of concerns.
 This work addresses those limitations with the introduction of Monadic Stream Functions, anextension to FRP parameterised over a monad.
 I demonstrate that, in spite of being simpler thanother FRP proposals, Monadic Stream Functions subsume and exceed other FRP implementations.
-Unlike other proposals, Monadic Stream Functions maintain purity at the type level, whichis crucial for testing and debugging.
-I demonstrate this advantage by introducing FRP testingfacilities based on temporal logics, together with debugging tools specific for FRP.
+Unlike other proposals, Monadic Stream Functions for FRP testingfacilities based on temporal logics, together with debugging tools specific for FRP.
 I present two uses cases for Monadic Stream Functions: First, I show how the new constructsimproved the design of game features and non-trivial games.
 Second, I present Reactive Valuesand Relations, an abstraction for model-view coordination in GUI programs based on a relationallanguage, built on top of Monadic Stream Functions.
 Comprehensive examples are used to illustrate the benefits of this proposal in terms of clarity, modularity, feature coverage, and its low maintenance costs.
 The testing facilities mentioned before are used to encode and statically checkdesired interaction properties.